 When I first learned about when/then statements, I was skeptical about how well they worked, so I decided to try them out in my yoga class.
 I set my intention—when I’m between poses, then I’ll do a sit-up—and went to class.
 At first, I just caught myself not doing a sit-up.
 But within just a few days, I was regularly doing sit-ups between poses, and after a few weeks, it became routine.
 Now, I don’t even have to think about doing them; I just find myself doing them.
 The when/then statement helped me first notice what I was doing (or not doing!) and then—finally—to change the behavior.

-Take my big goal of providing positive communications.
+Take my big goal of providing positive communication.
 By breaking it down into the behavior I wanted to achieve (send postcards to all students) and adding the how and when I could achieve it, I could actually be successful.
 Here’s what it would look like:

 When: At the end of each day,